Node.js & JavaScript Testing Best Practices (2020)

 //install license-checker in your CI environment or also locally

-npm install -g license-checker//ask it to scan all licenses and fail with exit code other than 0 if it found unauthorized license.
+//ask it to scan all licenses and fail with exit code other than 0 if it found unauthorized license.
 The CI system should catch this failure and stop the build

 license-checker --summary --failOn BSD